PRIORITIZING PATIENTS FOR THE OPERATING ROOM

 When faced with severe hemorrhage from neck or facial injuries that cannot be stopped any other way, Dr Husum and colleagues advise that “the internal jugular vein or the carotid artery on one side may be ligated for lifesaving reasons: The brain is well drained through the other side.
 Some neurological problems may follow ligature of a bleeding carotid artery, but in most cases the blood supply from one carotid artery is sufficient.”2

-The US military medical community has found that inserting Foley catheters to tamponade arterial or venous bleeding for wounds in any zone of the neck or in the maxillofacial area buys sufficient time to get patients to a higher level of care.
-It is far superior to direct pressure ...
+The US military medical community has found that inserting Foley catheters to tamponade arterial or venous bleeding for wounds in any zone of the neck or in the maxillofacial area buys sufficient time to get patients to a ...